Pixboost/docs/setup/adding-s3-bucket-image-source.md

 ## Using API

-All API requests follows the [original pattern](../api/README.md):
+All API requests follow the [original pattern](../api/README.md):

 `https://pixboost.com/api/2/img/[ALIAS]/[PATH_TO_THE_IMAGE]/[OPERATION]?[OPERATION_PARAMS]&auth=[API_KEY]`

 Let's consider a configuration from the step above.
-For instance, if there is an image in S3 bucket with a path (key): `prefix/another-prefix/images/hello.png` then to resize it we would use the following URL:
+For instance, if there is an image in S3 bucket with a path (key): `prefix/another-prefix/images/hello.png` then to resize it we use the following API call:

 `https://pixboost.com/api/2/img/bucket/images/hello.png/resize?size=200&auth=[API_KEY]`

-In the example above `/bucket` (after `/api/2/img`) will be replaced with bucket name and path prefix.
+In the example above `/bucket` (after `/api/2/img`) will be replaced with bucket name and path prefix - `pixboost-test-source/prefix/another-prefix`

 ## Limitations